-Now let us analysis the Igbo character.
+Now let us analyse the Igbo character.
 The Igbos came from a society that pushes and challenges its own people with intense purposefulness.
 Life without aim is not worth living.
 In the pure traditional Igboland—as it is today—there is no place for the ‘efulefus’.
-Those who are conversant with Chinua Achebe writings understand the concept of ‘efulefu’.
+Those who are conversant with Chinua Achebe’s writings understand the concept of ‘efulefu’.
 Efulefu means, the idler, the lazy, the inept, the looser, the time waster, the sloth, the unmotivated.
 In the Igbo society, begging brings shame not just to the individual but to the entire family system of the person who begs.
 So every attempt is made to maintain a viable subsistence livelihood at least to a logistic extent.
-Ndigbo maintains a sense of pride in being the sole architecture of their personal world and achievements.
+Ndigbo maintains a sense of pride in being the sole architect of their personal world and achievements.
 Therefore, they prefer to find, than to be found— adventurousness.
 This spirit comes from the fact that they also want to assert and express their individuality as different from their communality.
 In a more philosophical approach, they see the ‘I’ as the sole creator of the ‘we’.
 The ‘I’ as a dynamic individual unit must not be entirely subsumed into the disappearance of the ‘we’ or ‘he/she’ or ‘they’.
 For this reason, they have been criticized as personalistic and ‘antagonistic’ to communalism.
 But this is far from a fact, when there is problem, especially the treat to the ‘we’ existence and survival, Igbos speak with one voice.
-The Igbos sense of freedom and democracy, personal pursuits and responsibility, initiative and enterprise, etcetera, is often confused with the notion of ‘anti-collective achievement’.
-From history they dreaded unitary monarchism.
+The Igbos’ sense of freedom and democracy, personal pursuits and responsibility, initiative and enterprise, etcetera, is often confused with the notion of ‘anti-collective achievement’.
+Throughout history, they dreaded unitary monarchism.
 They maintain a sense of people-rule-government—democratic.
 For in it, they see an individual as fully asserting his interests and pursuits and achievements without any impediment.
-Can one really talk about the Igbos without linking them to certain sense of business enterprises, achievement and success?
+Can one really talk about the Igbos without linking them to a certain sense of business enterprises, achievement and success?
 Find out yourself.

 This also brings us to a point in this write-up.
-The idea of IGBOMADE is becoming more and more pronounce.
+The idea of IGBOMADE is becoming more and more pronounced.
 What does Igbomade imply?
 It is a product manufactured through the ingenuity and techno-scientific innovativeness, inventiveness and creativity of the Igbo people.
 That sounds funny!
-These are products purely Igbo in orient.
-This is different from made in Igboland or made in Nigeria etcetera since such could mean that a foreign company(s) present in Igboland or in Nigerian had produced such items.
-There are lots of thing manufactured and used in Nigeria which is Igbomade.
-Industrial revolution does not take place in one single day.
+These are products purely Igbo in the orient.
+This is different from made in Igboland or made in Nigeria etcetera since such could mean that a foreign company(s) present in Igboland or in Nigeria had produced such items.
+There are lots of things manufactured and used in Nigeria which is Igbomade.
+The industrial revolution does not take place in one single day.
 It is step by step and it perfects itself with time.
 So the fact that there is the idea of Igbomade, an invention completely void of white man’s initiation and exportation should awaken a sense of euphoria.
 Gradually, someday perhaps, Igbomade should replace made in China as has dominated the world market today.
 It’s a dream.
 And the world is born in dreams.

 In some peoples’ understanding, Igbomade means imitation, fake, unworthy, third class and bad for human purchase and utility.
-These simply reflect the way people, Africans, value themselves in comparism to the rest of the world: imitation, fake, subordinate, unworthy, third class and inferior.
-A change of this view is what could make a different in the entire continent of Africa.
+These simply reflect the way people, Africans, value themselves in comparison to the rest of the world: imitation, fake, subordinate, unworthy, third class and inferior.
+A change of this view is what could make a difference in the entire continent of Africa.
 It is absolutely true that Igbomade products are everywhere in the Nigeria market, even in other African countries, but in the guise of foreign names.
 Because people believe such products are the imitation of the original, they criticize them with great antipathy and bluntness.
 Not knowing that by so doing, they kill the innovative spirit arising from the black Africans.
-I am still waiting to see Igbomade products proudly displayed in Nigeria markets as a way of cubing the invading Chinese market in the country including the entire African nations.
+I am still waiting to see Igbomade products proudly displayed in Nigerian markets as a way of cubing the invading Chinese market in the country including the entire African nations.
 I am still waiting to see wholesalers and retailers tell their consumers about Igbomade products in their warehouses and stores.